MeterMonitor-io/metermonitor-io.github.io/user-guide.md

 | 0.6–0.8 | Acceptable — monitor for issues |
 | < 0.6 | Poor — check thresholds and lighting |

-### Manual entries

-If a reading is wrong, you can add a manual correction:
-1. Go to the meter's history
+### Correcting wrong readings

+If readings are consistently wrong, the fix is to revisit the **Setup** wizard:
+1. Open the meter in the **Watermeters** tab
-2. Click **Add Manual Entry**
+2. Click **Setup** to re-enter the setup flow
-3. Enter the correct value and timestamp

-Manual entries are marked separately in the chart and are used by the correction algorithm as reference points.
+3. Adjust thresholds, extractor, or digit models as needed
+4. After changing settings, use **Reset Corr.
+Alg.** from the three-dot menu so the correction algorithm starts fresh

 ---

 ## Sources

 Sources define how images reach MeterMonitor.
-Navigate to the **Sources** tab to manage them.
+Each meter has a source that provides images.
+You can enable/disable sources.
+Creating a meter always also creates a source.

 ### MQTT source
 Created automatically when an ESP32 or other device publishes its first image.
 You can enable/disable it but cannot create one manually.